Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 What Is Dog Counterconditioning?

-Counterconditioning does not relate only to dogs; indeed, this behavior modification technique is also used in human psychology and with other species.
-But what exactly is counterconditioning and how can it help your reactive dog?
-If you are passionate about dog behavior or are looking for a durable, effective and gentle method to turn Cujo into Good Dog Charles, keep reading.
+Counterconditioning does not relate only to dogs.
+In fact, this behavior modification technique is also used in human psychology and with other species.
+But what exactly is counterconditioning, and how can it help your reactive dog?
+If you are passionate about dog behavior or are looking for a durable, effective, and gentle method to turn Cujo into Good Dog Charles, keep reading.

-As a dog trainer/behavior consultant, nothing intrigues me more than changing dogs, altering their behavior and changing their emotions from the inside out.
-I tend to see barking/lunging/growling as the outward manifestations of an inward turmoil that needs addressed.
-If you have a dog that is reactive towards something, be it another dog, strangers or some other stimuli in his environment, you should not worry about suppressing the outward manifestations, but rather changing the underlying emotions.
+As a dog trainer/behavior consultant, nothing intrigues me more than changing dogs, altering their behavior, and changing their emotions from the inside out.
+I tend to see barking/lunging/growling as the outward manifestations of an inward turmoil that needs to be addressed.
+If you have a dog that is reactive towards something, be it another dog, strangers, or some other stimuli in his environment, you should not worry about suppressing the outward manifestations, but rather changing the underlying emotions.
 As you work on this, the outward manifestations will fade and extinguish over time.

 How Does Counterconditioning Apply to Your Dog?